microsoft/Kusto-Query-Language/doc/activity-metrics-plugin.md

 > *number of new customers acquired during the period*

 `Retention Rate` can vary from 0.0 to 1.0
-The higher score means the larger number of returning users.
+A higher score means a larger number of returning users.

 ***Churn Rate Definition***